 Chattanooga, TN | Sculpture, Mixed Media, Performance, Installation, Video

-Raymond Padrón grew up in the Northern Virginia suburbs of DC.
+Born in 1983, he grew up in the Northern Virginia suburbs of DC.
 In 2005 after receiving his B.A. in sculpture and graphic design from Messiah College in Grantham, PA, he moved south to the city of Chattanooga, TN.
-During his time in Chattanooga he and exhibited in both public sculpture exhibitions and gallery shows across the Southeast.
 In 2011 he received his M.F.A. from the University of North Carolina, Chapel Hill.
-He has since returned to Chattanooga where he now makes art, exhibits nationally, teaches art, and is co-founder of a collaborative design and fabrication studio called Range Projects.
+He has since returned to Chattanooga where he now makes art, exhibits nationally, and teaches.

-Though the materiality of my work is a source of rootedness, the traditions of craft I employ propel my practice into moments of uncertainty.
-My suburban upbringing, in so many ways, was disconnected from the historically rich processes I use in my work.
-My fascination with craft is one of the main driving forces in my research and yet is continually at odds with its distance from my personal history.
-My interest in this tension lies in the connections I see between tradition and improvisation.
+In parallel, my engagement of traditional craft functions as a framework for my practice and is a tenuous anchor for my explorations.
+The complex relationship between tradition and improvisation is an essential consideration.
 It compels me that these two methods seem at odds, and yet we can find a great sense of identity in both the culturally-rooted performance and in the self-expressive nature of the improvisational act.
-Conversely, both can just as easily produce distance and loss of identity.
+Conversely, our relationship to both can just as easily produce distance and a loss of identity.
 This relationship is significant to my practice as I seek to make work that carries a vague sense of familiarity, yet is deeply sincere in both its physical presence and conceptual complexity.